Variation Spaces for Multi-Output Neural Networks: Insights on Multi-Task Learning and Network Compression: Different Norms on Vector-Valued Measures

-where $j_0 \coloneqq \argmax_{j \in [D]} \norm{\nu_j}_{\M(\Omega)}$.
-Therefore, we have shown that $\norm{\dummy}_{\M, 1}$ and $\norm{\dummy}_{1, \M}$ are equivalent, which proves the lemma. \end{proof} \begin{remark} While the norms may be equivalent, only the $\norm{\dummy}_{2, \M}$-norm corresponds to weight-decay regularization as shown in \cref{sec:vv-spaces}.
+which proves the lemma. \end{proof} \begin{remark} While the norms may be equivalent, only the $\norm{\dummy}_{2, \M}$-norm corresponds to weight-decay regularization as shown in \cref{sec:vv-spaces}.
 The use of some of these other norms have been explored in the literature.
 For example, \citet{parhi2022kinds} define a similar vector-valued variation space for ReLU networks with the $\norm{\dummy}_{\M, 1}$-norm, which does not correspond to weight-decay regularization. \end{remark}